Religious Zionist Movements in Palestine

 Since these scattered groups worked as auxiliaries for the Mizrachi Organization that was founded at the same time, their work was partial and restricted in its scope.
 In 1925, the Women’s Mizrachi Federation in America was founded, led by Adela Goldstein (d.
 1938), a businesswoman with religious Zionist beliefs who traveled to various cities in the United States and unified the women’s groups into a national federation with common goals.
 Under her leadership, the women in America began to act independently, no longer as Mizrachi branch auxiliaries.
 At the same time, a Mizrachi youth organization was also founded for young women.

 During the 1920s and 1930s, the federation took new directions.
 New branches opened and the number of members increased.
-In 1939, there were seventy-three branches of the Women’s Mizrachi Federation with fifteen thousand members.
-In 1942 the federation had thirty-five thousand members and in 1948 the number increased to about forty thousand.
+In 1939, there were 73 branches of the Women’s Mizrachi Federation with 15,000 members.
+In 1942 the federation had 35,000 members and in 1948 the number increased to about 40,000.
 During the 1940s the Women’s Mizrachi Federation was described as one of the most active women’s Zionist federations in the United States.

-The leaders of the Women’s Mizrachi Federation in America tended to be religious and enthusiastically Zionist, activist, aware of their strength and educated.
+The leaders of the Women’s Mizrachi Federation in America tended to be religious and enthusiastically Zionist, activist, and educated.
 All of them shared the aspiration to work for the settlement of Erez Israel.
-Outstanding among them were Adela Goldstein, who was the organization’s energetic driving force; Bessie Gotsfeld, who was a member of the federation’s board of directors and its representative in Erez Israel, Irena Shapira, the second president of Mizrachi Women in America from 1934 to 1942 and Bluma Yehudit Goldstein, who was the federation’s president from 1942 and typified the women who were both traditional and a product of American culture, well-versed in Zionism and Mizrachi’s role in building the land.
+Outstanding among them were Adela Goldstein, who was the organization’s energetic driving force; Bessie Gotsfeld, who was a member of the federation’s board of directors and its representative in Erez Israel; Irena Shapira, the second president of Mizrachi Women in America from 1934 to 1942; and Bluma Yehudit Goldstein, who was the federation’s president from 1942 and typified the women who were both traditional and a product of American culture, well-versed in Zionism and Mizrachi’s role in building the land.
 These women led the organization to noteworthy achievements.

 The work of the Women’s Mizrachi Federation in Erez Israel combined independent action on the one hand and financial support of the settlement enterprise on the other.
 Cooperation between religious Zionist women in Erez Israel and Mizrachi women in America enabled the development of national groups and contributed much to their activity.
 Mizrachi Women in America set up enterprises that were managed by the religious women’s organizations in Erez Israel and financed a great part of women’s activity in the country.